amuzetnoM/herald/README.md

 ## Overview

-Herald implements a staged, modular approach to automated trading per the system build_plan.md specification.
+Herald implements a staged, modular approach to automated trading.
 The architecture emphasizes clear boundaries, testability, and safety with pluggable components that can be enhanced without disrupting core functionality.